AbdelkarimOmar/task-2-final/README.md

 1. 9/11 students believe that verified accounts offer more accurate and reliable information than non-verified accounts.
 1. Based on their previous responses, 10/11 students would be more comfortable being given important news headlines from trusted sources than from an ordinary non-credible source - which makes sense.

+Moving forward with my project, the primary research results affect the intricacy of the information presented to the audience.
+It seems that there is no extensive regard for credibility, as it's apparently usually taken for granted when news is presented to them.

+As for the secondary research evaluation: it comes hand-in-hand with the primary research that students at GHS are precedented to believe the news more – having a (relatively) high education status, to assume the least, already putting them higher on the list of most likely to believe the news.

 ### UI/UX Design
 ![Alt text](uiux.jpg "Optional Title")